 How to make homemade orange cranberry sauce

-- Rinse cranberries, picking out any spoiled berries, stems, and other undesirable material.
+- Rinse the cranberries, picking out any spoiled berries, stems, and other undesirable material.
 There is often weird stuff in a bag of cranberries, so look them over carefully.

 - Pour the cranberries into a medium saucepan.